 User means a person who is a registered Account holder of FarmGate Auctions;

 User Identification Code means the unique identification code issued to each User by FarmGate Auctions as part of the Account details;

 Vendor means the vendor of a Lot specified in the Lot Assessment Form; and

 Vendor's Agent means an agent who: (a) if operating in NSW and/or QLD, is licensed as a stock and station agent in the state or territory in which they operate to buy and sell Livestock.
 Where the Vendors Agent operates in other states (excluding NSW and QLD, such agent must be a reputable and experienced livestock agent approved by us, (b) completes the Lot Assessment and Listing on behalf of the Vendor, (c) represents they are acting as agent for the Vendor and (d) provides evidence to us of professional indemnity insurance for no less than $5 million.

-FarmGate Auctions is Australia’s newest livestock auction mobile app.
+FarmGate Auctions is an independent, reliable, Australian owned online livestock selling platform delivering the best in mobile technology.
 With just a few clicks, Livestock Agents can assess, market and sell their livestock without leaving the paddock, creating a better experience for the animals, and helping sellers to save money and time.